Wiki survey: Polis

 Polis (also known as Pol.is) was developed in 2012.
 The focus of Polis is to project participants into an 'opinion space' where they can see how their voting behavior compares to other participants.
 The opinion space clusters participants into groups of similar opinion and is designed in a way to avoid tyranny of the majority by being able to include groups that have small numbers of participants.
 The questions participants are presented with are a simple agree/disagree/pass on a single 'comment' submitted by a participant.
 The code for Polis is open source.

+Remesh

+Remesh was founded in 2013 and has partnered with the United Nations and Alliance for Middle East Peace efforts to bring peaceful resolutions to conflicts.
+Participants are anonymous and the algorithm can be fine-tuned to better understand local dialects in specific regions.